Marzoug-Nabil/Credit_card_fraud_detection/README.md

 5. Create a pull request.

 ## License
-[Specify the license under which your project is released, e.g., MIT License.]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Feel free to reach out if you have any questions or suggestions.
 Happy detecting!

-Author: Your Name
-Contact: your.email@example.com
+Author: Marzoug Nabil<br>Contact: nabilmarzoug7@gmail.com